Sahil-creditror/CreditorWebsite/package/SETUP_GUIDE.md

 - `CRON_SECRET`: Generate a secure random string
   - Use: `openssl rand -hex 32` or any password generator

+- `SMTP_USER` and `SMTP_PASS`: Email credentials for sending notifications
+  - For Gmail: Use an [App Password](https://support.google.com/accounts/answer/185833) (not your regular password)
+  - Enable 2-factor authentication first, then generate an app password
+  - Format: `SMTP_USER=your-email@gmail.com` and `SMTP_PASS=your-16-char-app-password`

+- `TEAM_EMAILS`: Comma-separated list of team member emails
+  - These emails will receive notifications when someone registers for a webinar
+  - Format: `TEAM_EMAILS=team1@example.com,team2@example.com,team3@example.com`
+  - The notification includes the attendee's information and the meeting link

 ### Step 2: Install Dependencies